How to solve TV interference problems with advice on TVI filters and solving common causes of TVI from Tetra masts and amateur radio

 If interference is caused by a nearby radio transmitter, the solution is to fit a suitable TVI filter to the "Aerial In" of the Sky Digibox (assuming your TV aerial isn't fitted with a signal booster).
 If your TV aerial has a signal booster, then the filter must be fitted at the aerial input of the signal booster.
 The signal booster may be in the loft or on the roof for masthead amplifier types.

-Common causes of are a faulty central heating thermostat, boiler thermostat, intermittent plugs, switches or sockets around your home which are arcing.
+Common causes of impulse interference are a faulty central heating thermostat, boiler thermostat, intermittent plugs, switches or sockets around your home which are arcing.
 Check for this by temporarily turning off your central heating or hot water at the time the electrical interference occurs to see if the problem is solved.

-Electrical interference to Freeview reception will always be worse with a loft TV aerial and even more of a problem where the coaxial cable down lead used is not double screened and run close to house electrical wiring.
-To reduce electrical impulse interference to Freeview reception, always use FT100 double screened satellite grade coaxial cable as your aerial down lead and mount your TV aerial well away from 240V domestic wiring and loft pipe work.
+To reduce electrical impulse interference to Freeview reception, always use double screened WF100 coaxial cable as your aerial down lead and mount your TV aerial well away from 240V domestic wiring and loft pipe work.
 We offer a dedicated page with tips for installing loft aerials.

-6. Ignition Interference from Vehicles
+Ignition Interference from Vehicles

 Impulse interference from car ignition systems should have been largely eradicated as all modern automobiles, mopeds and motorcycles incorporate resistive ignition leads which provide suppression.
 However, there are always exceptions and poorly maintained old vehicles can still cause significant impulse type interference which can cause problems with Freeview reception - freezing the picture and bright white dots on analogue pictures.
 The problem can also affect FM and DAB reception.

-When vehicle impulse TV interference is experienced, always ensure that the coaxial cable used to feed your aerial is the double screened FT100 type for the entire run.
+When vehicle impulse TV interference is experienced, always ensure that the coaxial cable used to feed your aerial is the double screened WF100 coax for the entire run.
 It may also help to raise the height of your TV aerial and to reposition it as far away as possible from the source of interference (I.E. nearby roads).
 Also try earthing the braid of the coaxial cable at the TV.

-7. Reducing Mains Borne Interference Pickup
+Reducing Mains Borne Interference Pickup

 When tidying up the cables to your TV installation, it's fine to use cable ties to bunch the cables but just make sure that you don't cable tie power cables to your TV aerial cable as mains borne interference can then be passed into your TV aerial feeder much more easily.